 When I got to the word "striving," I noticed that I expected I would see several more paragraphs of what mindfulness is supposed to do for us, rather than what it actually is.
 There is no striving in mindfulness practice.
 It is, frankly, mechanically too simple for that.
 It is only being present; paying attention; noticing.
 This includes noticing that my focus has drifted from what is, to something subjunctive, and then returning to what is.
 Or, noticing that I've drifted from a guided meditation, and coming back to it.
 I acknowledged the expectation that the rest of Whippman's op-ed would be reaction to something wildly different from what I understand mindfulness to be.
 Then, I released that expectation, acknowledging that it was based not on the piece, but my expectations of it, and kept reading.

-Whippman seems to believe that mindfulness practice has a goal beyond being present.
-This is not an unreasonable conclusion for her to draw, given that she seems to have been sold mindfulness as a solution to her stress.
-"Practice this to achieve that."
+that."
 I tried to approach mindfulness that way Before, and got very little out of it.
 I understand now that all of the discomfort I felt, and the lack of progress I experienced early on, was normal.
 After all, I was finally examining my own emotions after dousing them for decades.
 My mistake was going in wanting to see immediate and profound results, rather than simply taking up a practice for its inherent benefits.
 Being aware of what is happening in each moment is a generically useful skill, like walking.

 Mindfulness practice is asking myself, "what's happening, right now?"
 Mindfulness practice is answering that question continuously; being aware of what is.
 The outcome of the practice is not important.
 The practice is its own reward.

-The benefits people seek, when they arrive, do so without being dragged into being.
-They are not goals.
-They are the natural result of being present to what is.
+ones."
+And yet I could not fully embrace the practice until my class privilege was decimated, until my life became mostly a string of grinding and humiliating and exhausting moments, until I was so utterly cut off from distractions that I had no choice but to notice how deeply I felt that I wished I was a girl, and to sit with that feeling and try to make sense of it.
+This predated my formal instruction in mindfulness practice, through classes at the VA.
+And yet, even without that guidance, I was able to examine that feeling, and explore why I was feeling it.
+Why it had always been there.
+What that meant.
+My depression and apathy, secondary to unrealized gender dysphoria, had finally won out.
+I'd cornered myself, after nearly 40 years.
+I literally could no longer afford to distract myself from myself, my actual self, where I actually was.
 It is no wonder that sitting with the sentiment of wishing that I was a girl was deeply uncomfortable; I'd spent my entire life being told I was a boy.
 For a boy to wish he is a girl does not make sense, and wishing that hurt too much for me to ever examine it closely, when I could just ignore it, and dull that pain instead.
 But it was only in sitting with it, and asking myself why I wished that, exploring it, that I came to understand I had had the grammar all wrong.
-At some point, "I wish I was a girl" gave rise to the right response, at last:
+At some point, "I wish I was a girl" gave rise to the right response, at last: Am I not?
 Whippman wants to "offset the tedium of washing dishes" without examining why she considers washing dishes to be tedious.
-She says, "happiness does not come so much from our experiences themselves, but from the stories we tell ourselves that make them matter."
+She says, "happiness does not come so much from our experiences themselves, but

+from the stories we tell ourselves that make them matter."
 Here, she acknowledges that happiness can come from experiences themselves, but goes on to give greater weight to our stories about our experiences.
 Telling ourselves stories about our experiences, stories about the other people in them, is a very big part of how we ended up with President Trump.
 We can synthesize joy with our stories, but I have found objective reality to be more joyful, overall, in no small part because it is inherently less harmful; things that are simply are.

 I find it more difficult to believe that a rock I have stumbled on is somehow out to get me when I consciously acknowledge that it is a rock.
 I find it more difficult to believe that Kim went to Trans Pride expressly to meet a new trans woman to replace me with when I consciously acknowledge that she, like me, like every living thing, wants for the same things: safety, health, happiness, ease.
 When I sift out what I feel and conclude based on my feelings of being discarded and replaced, and instead guide myself into responding only to what is, the reality is plain.
 She was unhappy with me as her girlfriend.
 Of course she left.
 It was inevitable.